CICE-Consortium/Icepack/doc/source/developer_guide/dg_adding_tracers.rst

 We require that any changes made to the code be implemented in such a way that they can be "turned off" through namelist flags.
 In most cases, code run with such changes should be bit-for-bit identical with the unmodified code.
-Occasionally, non-bit-for-bit changes are necessary, e.g. associated with an unavoidable change in the order of operations.
+Occasionally, non-bit-for-bit changes are necessary or unavoidable due to a change in the order of operations.
 In these cases, changes should be made in stages to isolate the non-bit-for-bit changes, so that those that should be bit-for-bit can be tested separately.